The Proof You Keep

 1. Open-weight models got good.
 Llama 3 was a credible alternative.
 Llama 4 is a credible default.
 Qwen 3 leads code.
 Mistral Large 2 leads reasoning at its size class.
 On domain-specific tasks — drug discovery, medical imaging, legal review — fine-tuned open models routinely beat frontier general models.

 2. Fine-tuning infrastructure matured.
 What required a PhD-level MLOps team in 2023 is a paved road in 2026.
-LoRA, QLoRA, DPO, constitutional fine-tuning — they all have production-ready implementations.
+LoRA, QLoRA, DPO, constitutional fine-tuning — they all have mature implementations, but the buyer still needs proof of the data, decisions, and launch checks behind the run.

 3. The "what happens when you leave" conversation became a procurement checkbox.
 Every enterprise buyer in 2026 now asks the same question: "When our contract ends, what do we walk away with?"
 Vendors that answer "nothing" are losing competitive bids they would have won a year ago.